-“Aliens and extraterrestrials are very trendy on these days.
-People at the newspapers doesn’t stop to talk and to write about that.”
+“Aliens and Extraterrestrials are very trendy on these days.
+People at the newspapers don’t stop to talk and to write about that.”

-Mrs. Arnsworth stared at me with her deep big blue eyes.
+Mrs Arnsworth stared at me with her deep big blue eyes.
 I am not sure if she was thinking that I was impossible or a lost case.
-What I was scared was that she, suddenly, took her umbrella from nowhere and she hit my head like she did on the first day.
-I felt like she was filling herself of well doses of patience before to continue with what we had left behind.
+But I was scared.
+Suddenly, she took her umbrella from nowhere and she hit my head like she did on the first day.
+I felt like she was filling herself of good doses of patience before to continue with what we had left behind.
 Like it was usual, I could not see the umbrella again.
 Like if it had evaporated with some sort of trick I could not understand.

-“Let’s focus again in your problem.
+“Let’s focus again on your problem.
 Shall we?”
-I nodded speechless with my head.
+I nodded speechlessly with my head.
 She continued with the fantastic explanation of how those evil parasites affect people and, indirectly, the people or the things which are at their side.

 “A Chripywangler has a log viper tong.
 When you see one of those creatures you cannot really imagine they can have that inside but, still, they have.
-Their lingua can reach more than seven meters long which can make easily for that things to feed of a lot of beings without to be noticed at all.
+Their lingua can reach more than seven meters long which can make easy for those things to feed on a lot of beings without to be noticed at all.
 The teeth that contain the spellios are located on the same tong.
-In most cases, some of that small denticles keep on the skin of the person of whom they had feed.
-Just like you’ve checked when I rubbed and tossed the lemon slice to the fire.”
+In most cases, some of those small denticles keep on the skin of the person of who they had fed.
+Just like you’ve checked when I rubbed and tossed the lemon slice into the fire.”

 “One of the things you must learn first is not all the beings are ruled by the common laws that some obtuse people taught you at school.
-The only one whom had certain approach about how all the real life works was Darwin and some donkey heads which were more close to the Neardenthals than to the Homo Sapiens Sapiens made him change his lines to avoid conflicts with all this kind of religious… things” said she putting her classy blunt tone making emphasis on the “things”.
+The only one who had certain approach about how all the real life works was Darwin and some donkey heads which were more close to the Neanderthals than to the Homo Sapiens Sapiens made him change his lines to avoid conflicts with all this kind of religious… things,” said she putting her classy blunt tone making emphasis on the things.

 “Are you telling me that all those religious beliefs aren’t right?”

 “Of course not!
 Each one is free of to believe in what they want.
 After all, all the beliefs are based on historical events of some sort.
-The problem is not the belief by its own if not when people uses the belief as excuse to don’t allow other opinions: it does not matter if that opinions are right or wrong.”
+The problem is not the belief by its own if not when people use the belief as an excuse to don’t allow other opinions: it does not matter if those opinions are right or wrong.”

-“So do you belief in God and in powerful beings which control the universe?”
+“So do you believe in God and in powerful beings which control the universe?”

 I was dubitative.
-I felt like her deep blue eyes were reading something else apart on my mind meanwhile she was looking at me.
+I felt like her deep blue eyes were reading something else apart from my mind while she was looking at me.
 “I’m not… I mean… It’s not that I don’t…”

 “It isn’t that I don’t believe in God.
 Is just… I don’t think he is present in everything we do.
-If not, for example, it won’t exist that disgusting creatures.”
+If not, for example, it won’t exist those disgusting creatures.”